pirapira/reasonable-manifest/README.md

 1.1.1.1.
 If the specification of a system doesn't fit in my mind, the system is not reasonable for me.

 1.1.1.1.1.
+Because the specification is an approximation of my wants in my mind.

+1.1.1.1.2.
+Since a specification approximates my wants in my mind, it can be made to fit in my mind.

+1.1.1.2.
+The standard for a reasonable specification is personal.

+1.1.1.2.1.
 Therefore, I do not use the word we in this manifesto.
 I don't know how to tell whether a specification fits in our minds.
 I might be able to tell whether a specification fits in my mind.

 1.1.2.
 Reasonable systems require transparent implementation.